joshpasqualetto/sparkle-aws-demo/README.md

 * An AWS Security group allowing ssh & access from the ELB
 * An AWS Launch Configuration
 * An AWS Auto Scaling Group that brings up a minimum of 2 instances with all the above attached.
-* A chef-zero deployment setup that deploys the bcus demo app proxied by nginx
+* A chef-zero deployment setup that deploys the a demo webapp